qwd/dev-site/content/en/docs/resource/air-info.md

 The pollutant with the highest concentration value or the worst pollutant sub-index is the primary pollutant, which represents the primary source of current air pollution.

-> <strong>Hint:</strong> Depending on local AQI standard, the primary pollutant may not be calculated, and in this case the primary pollutant is null.
+> **Hint:** Depending on local AQI standard, the primary pollutant may not be calculated, and in this case the primary pollutant is null.

 ## Monitoring Station